TanStack/query/docs/framework/react/guides/filters.md

 )
 ```

-Returns a boolean that indicates whether a mutation matches the provided set of filters.
+Returns a boolean that indicates whether a mutation matches the provided set of mutation filters.